BlakeMcBride1625/BTD6-Auto-Assign/README.md

 ### API Key Validation

-The bot performs API key validation on startup:
+The bot performs API key validation at multiple levels:

+**Startup Validation:**
 - ✅ **Valid key**: Bot starts normally
 - ❌ **Missing key**: Bot exits with error message
 - ❌ **Invalid key**: Bot exits with error message
 - ❌ **API unreachable**: Bot exits after timeout (10 seconds)

+**Runtime Validation:**
+- All commands check API validity before executing
+- Scheduled syncs are cancelled if the API key becomes invalid
+- Role evaluation returns no changes if the API key is invalid
+- Users receive a clear error message if the API is unavailable

 **The bot will not function without a valid API key.** This is a security requirement to ensure only authorised instances can run.
+The bot continuously validates the API key throughout its operation, not just at startup.

 ## Quick Start